 Here’s something I find fun: a massage.

-Here’s something I don’t find fun: spending the first night of a vacation in a half-flooded roadsid… read more »
+Here’s something I don’t find fun: spending the first night of a vacation in a half-flooded roadside motel… read more »

-Carrie left a comment on the “False choices” post last week noting that she had just such a false choice going on in her family.
-Her husband had given up mountain biking because he didn’t think you could go on long bike rides and be a good husband and father.
-We could substitute a multitude of words for “biking” (train for a mar… read more »
+Carrie left a comment on the "False choices" post last week noting that she had just such a false choice going on in her family.
+Her husband had given up mountain biking because he didn't think you could go on long bike rides and be a good husband and father.
+We could substitute a multitude of words for "biking" (train for a marathon, start a business, join an orc… read more »

 I'm hosting an informal book club on this blog devoted to All the Money in the World: What the Happiest People Know About Getting and Spending.
 Each week we discuss one chapter.
 You can join at any time; there are links to previous weeks at the bottom of this post.

-Chapter 3 is called “Rethink Retirement.”
-Being able to afford a secure retire… read more »
+Chapter 3 is called "Rethink Retirement."
+Being able to afford a secure retirement is the goal toute… read more »